2013-2014 Path to Net Zero Energy Workshop Series

 ACAT is thrilled to once again offer the Path to Net Zero Energy workshop series.
 Net Zero Energy (NZE) buildings are homes and businesses that produce as much energy as they use.
 This workshop series, now in its 5th season, is about finding your own path to Net Zero Energy.
 More info: Contact Stephanie at info(at)acat.org

-Certified Passive House consultant & Anchorage homeowner Matt Oster will discuss how he created a more comfortable energy efficient home and reduced his heating costs by 83%.
-Oster will detail the building techniques he used and lessons learned on making his Anchorage home more energy efficient.
-MORE DETAILS
+Certified Passive House consultant & Anchorage homeowner Matt Oster discussed the details of how he created a more comfortable energy efficient home and reduced his heating costs by 83%.
+MORE INFO

 Nov.
-1-2 Workshop: Practical Solutions for Building Net Zero Energy in Alaska
+1-2, 2013: Practical Solutions for Building Net Zero Energy in Alaska

 Thanks to Jason Collins for leading us through a comprehensive exercise on navigating a path to Net Zero Energy on our own project, whether it be a retrofit or new construction.
 We will be offering this workshop again in the future.
 If you missed it and want to be notified when it’s offered again, email Stephanie at firstname.lastname@example.org